-Predictions of beauty and charm hadron lifetimes are achieved by using an effective model called heavy quark expansion (HQE)[1-6].
-The later is particularly challenging due to the significant higher-order corrections and spectator quark effects.
+Predictions of beauty and charm hadron lifetimes are achieved by the heavy quark expansion (HQE) model [1-6].
+The charm lifetime predictions are particularly challenging due to the significant higher-order corrections and spectator quark effects.
 So the charm lifetime measurements allow for HQE validation and refinement that increases the reliability and precision of standard model predictions in flavor dynamics.
-The best measurements of charm meson lifetimes date back to FOCUS [7] while LHCb recently reported precise measurements of charm baryon lifetimes [8-10].
+The best measurements of charm meson lifetimes date back to FOCUS [7] while LHCb recently reported precise measurements of charm baryon lifetimes, relative to D^+ lifetime [8-10].

 We report absolute lifetime measurements of the charm hadrons using the data collected by the Belle II detector [11], which is built around the interaction region (IR) of the SuperKEKB [12] asymmetric energy e^+e^- collider.
 SuperKEKB adopts a nano-beam scheme that squeezes the IR to achieve large instantaneous luminosity.
-The small beam-spot size is complementary for accurate lifetime measurements of hadrons.
-The Belle II detector consists of a tracking system, a particle identification system, and an electromagnetic calorimeter kept inside a 1.5T superconducting magnet.
+The Belle II detector consists of a tracking system, a particle identification system, and an electromagnetic calorimeter kept inside a 1.5 T superconducting magnet.
 The outer layer consists of a dedicated muon and K_L^0 detector.
 The details of the Belle II detector can be found elsewhere [11].
 Excellent vertex resolution, precise alignment of the vertex detector, and accurate calibration of particle momenta in Belle II are crucial in the measurements of lifetimes.